moggieuk/Happy-Hare/doc/calibration.md

     Bowden calibration and clog detection length have been saved for MMU ERCF v1.1sbTODO
 ```

 > [!NOTE]
-> (i) This calibration assumes that the selector has been calibrated first.<br>(ii) This may cause the extruder to be heated.
+> (i) This calibration assumes that the selector has been calibrated first.
+> (ii) This may cause the extruder to be heated.
 This is to ensure that the extruder motor is energized and can resist the impact of the collision with the filament

 <br>